Understanding Binary Patch Diffing

 Analysis Steps

-• 3 Analyze hunks for meaningful changes
+• 3 Analyze hunks for changes that matter, filtering noise from signal.

-• 5 Test patches and derive exploits
+• 5 Test patches and derive exploits, turning analysis into actionable intelligence.

 What Diffs Reveal

-• Obfuscation: Randomized changes to evade detection
+• Obfuscation: Randomized changes scatter across the binary to evade detection, signature analysis, and pattern matching.

 Handling Advanced Scenarios